Kal Naismith: Wigan Athletic

-On 30 May 2018, Naismith signed a three-year deal with Championship club Wigan Athletic.
+On 30 May 2018, Naismith signed a three-year deal with Championship side Wigan Athletic.
 He scored his first goal for Wigan in a 4–2 loss at Sheffield United on 27 October 2018.

 On 7 January 2021, Naismith left Wigan by mutual consent.

 Luton Town

 On 15 January 2021, Naismith signed for Championship side Luton Town on a permanent deal.
 He scored his first goal for Luton on 27 February 2021 in a 3–2 win against Sheffield Wednesday.
 On 15 January 2022, he scored a last minute goal in a 3–2 win over Bournemouth.

 Despite being offered a new contract with Luton Town, Naismith left the club at the end of the 2021–22 season.

-Bristol City and Luton loan
+Bristol City

 On 27 May 2022, Naismith signed a three-year deal with Championship side Bristol City on a free transfer.
 He scored his first goal for Bristol City in an EFL Cup win over Coventry City on 10 August 2022.

-On 28 January 2025, Naismith re-signed for Luton Town until the end of the 2024-25 season.

-Naismith was released from Bristol City on 1 July 2025.
+On 28 January 2025, Naismith was sent out on loan to former club Luton Town until the end of the season, and was later released by Bristol City at the end of his contract on 1 July 2025.

+Return to Luton Town

+On 10 June 2025, Naismith signed permanently for Luton Town on a free transfer after having been on loan at the club since January.

+On 25 July 2025, Luton manager Matt Bloomfield confirmed Naismith would be the club's captain from the 2025–26 season, following the departures of Tom Lockyer and Carlton Morris.

 International career

-Naismith has represented Scotland at under-16 level, making his debut against Wales on 5 October 2007.
+Naismith has represented Scotland at Under-16 level, making his debut against Wales on 5 October 2007.
 His first goal came on 29 November against England.
-He later represented the under-17 team, making eight appearances.
+He later represented the Under-17 team, making eight appearances.